acmoles/portfolio/portfolio/projects/wesen.md

 <Content-PointsSection :content="true" :points="[
-{ src:'/svg-icons/icon_search.svg', alt:'sad face', title:'Jewellery is a good balance between market size and technical constraints', description:'Projects completed for small businesses and startups.' }, { src:'/svg-icons/icon_gift.svg', alt:'clock', title:'High-value, custom or personalised products tend to be gifts', description:'If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' }, { src:'/svg-icons/icon_coffee.svg', alt:'lightbulb', title:'Existing interest combined with dropping prices and improving tools', description:'Are we on the cusp of a trend?
-Or mobile focus?
-Touch devices?
-Years experience working for clients like Google and Amazon.' }, { src:'/svg-icons/icon_conversation.svg', alt:'Group', title:'Right now, no-one is asking to create jewellery themselves', description:'And why that might be a good thing.
-VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' }, { src:'/svg-icons/icon_neutral.svg', alt:'documents', title:'Non-technical people feel daunted by customisation tools', description:'Award winning team members.' }, { src:'/svg-icons/icon_pendant.svg', alt:'device', title:'Pendants seem more suitable than rings', description:'Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.' }, ]">
+{ src:'/svg-icons/icon_search.svg', alt:'sad face', title:'Jewellery balanced market size and technical constraints', description:'Search keywords paired with customisation typically focused on personal appearance and self expression.
+Jewellery satisfied this criteria and tends to be small, high value objects suitable for 3D printing.' },

+{ src:'/svg-icons/icon_conversation.svg', alt:'Group', title:'People weren\'t asking to create jewellery themselves', description:'Search keyword volume was much higher for customisation than creation.
+This suggested lower awareness and demand for creation, but also less competition to rank.
+This would have implications for the value-proposition and communication.' },

+{ src:'/svg-icons/icon_gift.svg', alt:'clock', title:'Customised or personalised products tended to be gifts', description:'Based on the messaging on competitor websites.
+Gifting remains highly seasonal.
+Google Consumer Barometer (2018) suggested more than 50% of fashion and accessories gift purchases were on mobile.' },

+{ src:'/svg-icons/icon_coffee.svg', alt:'lightbulb', title:'Customised gifts looked like a growing trend', description:'It wasn\'t hard to find designers in my network who had recently given a customised gift.
+They shared anecdotes which painted a picture of this becoming increasingly common.' },

+{ src:'/svg-icons/icon_neutral.svg', alt:'documents', title:'Non-technical people felt daunted by customisation tools', description:'Designers found the process of making their gifts empowering, while non-designers found it initially daunting and later frustrating.
+Sometimes they looked for expert help.' },

+{ src:'/svg-icons/icon_pendant.svg', alt:'device', title:'Pendants seemed more suitable than rings', description:'The majority of gifts among my interviewees were rings.
+Pendants came in second place.
+However, with rings, I foresaw difficulties such as sizing and gemstone fixtures.' }, ]">

 <template v-slot:content>